Stocks Climb on U.S.-China Trade Deal Hopes

 "I think the uncertainty is still elevated," said Justin Onuekwusi, head of retail multiasset funds at Legal & General Investment Management.
 "Just because you see an improvement doesn't mean it's gone away," he said.

-Fresh data early Friday showed U.S. retail sales rebounded in October, rising 0.3% and beating the estimates of economists surveyed by The Wall Street Journal expected.
+Fresh data early Friday showed U.S. retail sales rebounded in October, rising 0.3% and beating the estimates of economists surveyed by The Wall Street Journal.

 The latest retail sales figures, along with some strong corporate earnings reports, have bolstered confidence in the U.S. consumer, a key engine of domestic growth.
 Walmart on Thursday reported another increase in sales, extending its winning streak to five years.